lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-03-02-Type_classes.md

 ### Recent history

+John Harrison's [formalisation of Euclidean spaces](https://doi.org/10.1007/s10817-012-9250-9) (also [here](https://www.cl.cam.ac.uk/~jrh13/papers/neworleans.html)) in HOL Light covered a vast body of material, but restricted to $\mathbb{R}^n$ for results that were typically much more general.
-Going beyond mere numerics, Hölzl et al. [showed how type classes](https://doi.org/10.1007/978-3-642-39634-2_21) could be used to add flexibility to a formalised analysis library.
+Hölzl et al. [showed how type classes](https://doi.org/10.1007/978-3-642-39634-2_21) could be used to add flexibility to formalised analysis, with results now proved for topological spaces, metric spaces, normed vector spaces and euclidean spaces.
+So type classes go beyond mere numerical reasoning.
+Unfortunately, the carriers of many spaces cannot be formalised as types, so a more general treatment in terms of sets also needs to be done.

 Kunčar, O., Popescu, A.